Byron Khun de Prorok: Journey from Egypt to Abyssinia and the search for King Solomon's Mines, c. 1925–33

 Prorok's next 'adventures' were published in Dead Men Do Tell Tales (1933) and were sensationally detailed in Modern Mechanix Magazine in 1936 describing the author's "fifteen year search" for the fabled mines of King Solomon in Ethiopia during the period preceding the Second Italo-Abyssinian War.

-This book has been described as falling short of political correctness in either the archaeological or ethical senses of the word and is a trip back into the mind of a professional freelance-archaeologist in the early 20th century.
+This book has been described as falling short of correctness in either the archaeological or ethical senses of the word and is a trip back into the mind of a professional freelance-archaeologist in the early 20th century.
 A fine example of some of the typical havoc and destruction Prorok caused is recorded in Dead Men Do Tell Tales, wherein he relates how he fell into a catacomb while working on an ancient Egyptian tomb, "My foot slipped, and I fell and crashed through ... and I was surrounded by broken pieces of sarcophagi that had been smashed by the falling stones.
 They were beautifully painted, and covered with hieroglyphics of scientific value ...
 I tried piling up the coffins in an effort to climb out.
-Every time I climbed on one it collapsed, and the poisonous dust (from the crushed Mummy inside) would rise again."
+Every time I climbed on one it collapsed, and the poisonous dust (from the crushed Mummy inside) would rise again.